Definitions

 The 64-Gallon Security Cart is an essential tool for secure document disposal, particularly suited for businesses with high paper disposal needs.
 Its robust construction, ergonomic design, and security features make it a reliable solution for maintaining document confidentiality during the collection and transport process.

-• In the context of paper material storage, "overage" refers to the situation where the volume of paper exceeds the capacity of the designated security container.
+• In the context of paper material storage, "overage", or, “over-fill” refers to the situation where the volume of paper exceeds the capacity of the designated security container.
 When overage occurs, the container is unable to fully contain and secure its contents, leading to overflow or an inability to properly close or lock the container.
 This compromises the container's intended function of securely holding sensitive or confidential material, potentially exposing the contents to unauthorized access, loss, or damage.

 Any accessible material not within the confines of the security container shall be considered overage.
 It is up to the discretion of the on-site shredding technician to determine whether the overage is subject to additional charges.
 Overage can also be visually assessed in various situations, including: